-Next lesson we will have a pot luck to learn how to balance your plate.
+Next lesson we will have a feast to learn how to balance your plate.
 Each of you is invited to bring a dish that illustrates one of the skills learned during this program.
 For example, a dish representing a rainbow of colors or a food coming straight from the source.
 We will learn more about the concept of moderation.
-Please bring a friend so that they can have exposure to the program.
+Bring a friend so they have the same opportunity you did to create a good life for themselves.